Stevie Thompson

-Stephen Mark Thompson Jr., (born March 23, 1997) nicknamed "Stevie", is an American–Puerto Rican professional basketball player for the Wisconsin Herd of the NBA G League.
+Stephen Mark Thompson Jr., (born March 23, 1997) nicknamed "Stevie", is an American-Puerto Rican professional basketball player for the Iowa Wolves of the NBA G League.
 He played college basketball for the Oregon State Beavers.

 Early life and high school

 He was born in Harbor City, California, to Stephen and Amy Thompson.

 He played basketball at Bishop Montgomery High School in Torrance, California (2015).
 He was named CIF Southern Section Division IV High School Player of the Year by the John R. Wooden Award Committee.
 He set school records for career points (2,246), season points (803), season scoring average (24.4), and career wins (114).
 As a senior, he averaged 24.4 points, 4.8 rebounds, 5.2 assists, and 2.6 steals.
 As a junior he was named First Team All-State.
 He was named First Team All-Del Rey League as a sophomore, junior and senior.
 He graduated with a 4.33 GPA.